-II.B.2.c) demonstrate a strong interest in the education of fellows; (Core) II.B.2.d) devote sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; (Core) II.B.2.e) administer and maintain an educational environment conducive to educating fellows; and, (Core) II.B.2.f) pursue faculty development designed to enhance their skills.
+II.B.2.c) demonstrate a strong interest in the education of fellows; (Core) II.B.2.d) devote sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; (Core) II.B.2.e) administer and maintain an educational environment conducive to educating fellows; and, (Core)

+II.B.2.f) pursue faculty development designed to enhance their skills.
 II.B.3.
-Faculty Qualifications

-II.B.3.a)

-Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
-(Core)

-II.B.3.b)

-Subspecialty physician faculty members must:

-II.B.3.b).(1)

-have current certification in the specialty by the American Board of Orthopaedic Surgery or the American Osteopathic Board of Orthopaedic Surgery, or possess qualifications judged acceptable to the Review Committee.
-(Core)

-[Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association (AOA) acceptable, there is no ABMS or AOA board that offers certification in this subspecialty]
+Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the specialty by the American Board of Orthopaedic Surgery or the American Osteopathic Board of Orthopaedic Surgery, or possess qualifications judged acceptable to the Review Committee.
+(Core) [Note that while the Common Program Requirements deem certification by a member board of the ABMS or a certifying board of the AOA acceptable, there is no ABMS or AOA board that offers certification in this subspecialty] II.B.3.b).(1).(a) Physician faculty members who are orthopaedic surgeons must have current ABOS or AOBOS certification in orthopaedic surgery or be on a pathway towards achieving such certification.
+(Core) II.B.3.c) Any non-physician faculty members who participate in fellowship program education must be approved by the program director.

-II.B.3.b).(1).(a)

-Physician faculty members who are orthopaedic surgeons must have current ABOS or AOBOS certification in orthopaedic surgery or be on a pathway towards achieving such certification.
-(Core)

-II.B.3.c)

-Any non-physician faculty members who participate in fellowship program education must be approved by the program director.
 (Core)